Abu-Xo/Abu-Xo/README.md

 - 👋 Hi, I’m @Abu-Xo
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning MERN STACK
+- 🌱 I’m currently learning Front-end Developer
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me ...